scireum/jupiter/README.md

    Note that the value will be immediately gone without respecting any TTL.
 * `LRU.FLUSH cache` will wipe all contents of the given cache.
 * `LRU.STATS` will provide an overview of all active caches.
-  `LRU.STATS cache` will provide detailed metrics about the given caches.
+  `LRU.STATS cache` will provide detailed metrics about the given cache.
 * `LRU.KEYS cache filter` can be used to retrieve all keys which contain the given filter (in their key).
   Note that the filter can also be omitted.
 However, only the first 100 matches will be returned in either case.